ddev/ddev/docs/content/users/quickstart.md

 # CMS Quickstarts

-Once DDEV’s installed you can quickly spin up new projects:
+Once DDEV is installed, you can quickly spin up new projects:

 1. Clone or create the code for your project.
 2. `cd` into the project directory and run `ddev config` to initialize a DDEV project.